 The good news about cervical cancer is that there are ways to prevent it altogether or catch it in early stages.
 Getting the HPV vaccine is the best way to prevent cervical cancer, as well as HPV-related anal cancer, cancer of the vulva-vagina and cancer of the penis.
 The best detection method is getting a Pap smear and an HPV test.

 The HPV vaccine works best when it is given before a person gets infected with HPV.
-Thus, it is important to get HPV vaccine before becoming sexually active, although it is still beneficial if given to already sexually active individuals.
+Thus, it is important to get the HPV vaccine before becoming sexually active, although it is still beneficial if given to sexually active individuals.
+The individual will receive 3 doses over a 12-month period.

 Age of administration: